An introduction to Australia's new mandatory data breach law

 Australia has moved to further strengthen its existing privacy laws after legislation was passed through federal parliament that establishes a scheme for the mandatory notification of data breaches.

 The Privacy Amendment (Notifiable Data Breaches) Bill 2016 was passed through the upper house of federal parliament on February 13, 2017 and is waiting to receive royal assent - a formality of the Australian political system, in order to officially commence.

 The new legislation makes amendments to the existing Privacy Act and mandates that certain organisations must notify the Australian Information Commissioner in addition to the affected individuals when an eligible data breach has occurred.

 When the new scheme is officially signed into law by Australia’s Governor General it will replace the existing system that allows organisations to voluntarily notify and report on data breaches without legally obliging them to do so.

 Who must comply with the new law?

 The new mandatory data breach law applies to organisations that are subject to the Privacy Act 1988.
-Therefore, it does not apply to registered political parties, local councils, state and territory governments or organisations with an annual turnover of less than $3milllion.
+Therefore, it does not apply to registered political parties, local councils, state and territory governments, public sector health service providers or organisations with an annual turnover of less than $3milllion.

-In addition, any organisation that provides a health service, holds health information, trades in personal information or provides contracted services to the Commonwealth Government of Australia is subject to the new data breach regulations, regardless of their annual turnover.
+In addition, all private sector organisations that provide a health service, hold health information, trade in personal information or provide contracted services to the Commonwealth Government of Australia are subject to the new data breach regulations, regardless of their annual turnover.

 An eligible data breach can be classified as the unauthorised access, unauthorised disclosure or loss of any personal, credit reporting, credit eligibility or tax file number information held by an organisation.
 The breach must also result in serious harm to any of the individuals with whom the information relates for it to be considered eligible.